By: Team W14-4 Since: Feb 2019 Licence: MIT

 3.6.1.
 Current Implementation

-command allows the student to track the current semester using GradTrak.
-This indicates completion of all modules in the previous semesters and includes them in the current CAP computation during the cklimit
+The cursem command allows the student to track the current semester using GradTrak.
+This indicates completion of all modules in the previous semesters and includes them in the current CAP computation during the cklimit command.

 3.6.2.
 Design Considerations